 Tests and diagnosis

 The cause of headaches can be difficult to determine.
-The doctor will ask questions about your headaches and do a physical exam.
-Be sure to mention if you've had a recent cold, if you have allergies and if you smoke.
-These factors may precipitate or contribute to acute sinusitis.
+The doctor will question you about your headaches and do a physical exam.
+Be sure to mention if you've had a recent cold, if you have allergies and if you smoke, which may contribute to acute sinusitis.

 Your doctor may perform one of these tests to determine if you have sinusitis: